javaee/glassfish/src/site/markdown/aop-default.md

 All services to be intercepted by this implementation must be annotated with the [Intercepted][intercepted] qualifier.
 The [Intercepted][intercepted] qualifier may only be placed on classes.
-Here is an example of a service that can used method or constructor interception when using the default [InterceptionService][interceptionserivice]
+Here is an example of a service that can used method or constructor interception when using the default [InterceptionService][interceptionservice]
 implementation:

 ```java